nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Advanced-KF-Portal-Queries/KF_12_CheckingQueries.md

 ![Query 3](../images-kf/KidsFirstPortal_32.png "Query 3")

 We had 435 participants in the 1st query, and 280 participants in the 2nd query.
 This adds up to a total of 715 participants.
 However, we only see
 701 in our combined query.
-This discrepancy suggests that the remaining fourteen participants must satisfy both queries and are therefore excluded from the combined query due to the "OR" filter.
+This discrepancy suggests that the remaining 14 participants must satisfy both queries and are therefore excluded from the combined query due to the "OR" filter.

-To see which participants occur in both the queries, edit query 3 to be an "AND"
+To see which participants occur in both the queries, edit the 3rd query to be an "AND"
 statement:

 ![Query 3 AND](../images-kf/KidsFirstPortal_35.png "Query 3 'AND'")